NVIDIAGameWorks/kaolin/docs/notes/volumetric_meshes.rst

 :ref:`DefTet <deftet>`, :ref:`DMTet <dmtet>` and :ref:`FlexiCubes <flexi_cubes>`.
 These modules can be used for one-off optimization or become differentiable modules in AI workflows.

-For docs related to tetrahedral meshes, see :py:mod:`kaolin.ops.mesh` and :py:mod:`kaolin.metrics.tetmesh`, as well as dedicated modules linked below such as :any:`kaolin.render.mesh.deftet_sparse_render` and :any:`kaolin.non_commercial.FlexiCubes`.
+For docs related to tetrahedral meshes, see :py:mod:`kaolin.ops.mesh` and :py:mod:`kaolin.metrics.tetmesh`, as well as dedicated modules linked below such as :any:`kaolin.render.mesh.deftet_sparse_render` and :any:`kaolin.ops.conversions.FlexiCubes`.

 .. _flexi_cubes: